Priya-Quad/gpu-recipes/inference/a4/single-host-serving/Wan2.2/README.md

 ## Run Benchmarks

-Create a script to run the benchmarks with different configurations.
+Running the benchmarks with different configurations.

 ```bash
 #Benchmark with 1gpu 13 frames